BillDietrich/lanwatch/README.md

 ## Quick-start to try lanwatch: run it manually

 ### On Linux command-line

+1. Run the application:
 ```bash
 sudo lanwatch.py
 ```

-See desktop notifications.
+2. See desktop notifications.

+3. After the notifications stop (all current devices are found), kill the application and edit the /usr/local/bin/lanwatch.csv file to add information (such as host names and descriptions: e.g. ```Joe's laptop,HP Pavilion```).
+The file line format is ```MAC address,network chip vendor,host name,description```.

+4. Run the application again.

+5. Any time a new device appears, see a notification.

+Technically, you could edit the /usr/local/bin/lanwatch.csv file while the application is running.
+But there is a chance that you could be editing the file when a new device appears, and the application would read and then write the same file you're editing, which would not be good.
+Best to stop the application when you want to edit the /usr/local/bin/lanwatch.csv file.

+The /usr/local/bin/lanwatch-MACVendors.csv file is read only when the application is started.
+So it is safe for you to edit that file at any time, but changes will not be used until you stop and restart the application.
+The file line format is ```First half of MAC address,network chip vendor```.

 ### On Windows 10

-Double-click on lanwatch.cmd file.
+1. Double-click on lanwatch.cmd file.

-See notifications in "action center" at right end of system tray.
+2. See notifications in "action center" at right end of system tray.

+3. After the notifications stop (all current devices are found), kill the application and edit the lanwatch.csv file to add information (such as host names and descriptions: e.g. ```Joe's laptop,HP Pavilion```).
+The file line format is ```MAC address,network chip vendor,host name,description```.

+4. Run the application again.

+5. Any time a new device appears, see a notification.

 ---

-## Ways lanwatch can report IP address changes
+## Ways lanwatch can report new devices

 You can choose one or more of the following: